 Secure Bike Parking Facilities

 Theft is one of the highest concerns for ebike owners.
-See Security - Don't lose that new bike for tips on getting the best lock and other theftproofing for your bike.
-Read on this page for options of facilities to add secure parking to our city streets.
+See Security - Don't lose that new bike for tips on getting the best lock and other theft-proofing for your bike.
+This page outlines many options for facilities to add secure parking to our city streets.

 Cities governments and businesses can greatly reduce the risk of theft by providing secure parking areas anywhere riders will need to leave their bikes for extended periods such as retail areas, schools, and transit stations.
 It also can be critical in residential areas where riders may live in multi-family buildings where indoor space is limited and stairs may make bringing a heavy ebike indoors difficult even if there is room.